z0ne-dev/web-mc.z0ne.games/content/servers/z0ne-quilt/about.md

 _Open Parties and Claims_ lets you create your own parties and claim chunks in the game.

 _Vein Mining_ adds the same named enchantment, so that you can start vein mining in the game.

-Thanks to _Pack it Up_, you have backpacks in the game.
-They are even upgradable!

 ### Aesthetics